alasca-association/tarook/docs/developer/guide/simulate-bm.rst

 That's useful if you want to verify this use case without having spare hardware available to do so.

-The general approach is to utilize the Terraform stage to create the harbour infrastructure but then disable and remove everything in the environment that is specific to the Openstack based setup path
+The general approach is to utilize the OpenTofu stage to create the harbour infrastructure but then disable and remove everything in the environment that is specific to the Openstack based setup path